knowledgetechnologyuhh/NICO-software/api-doc/Misc/prerequisites.rst

 cv-bridge for python 3:

-As of writing, there is no pre-compiled `cv-bridge` for python 3.
+There is no pre-compiled `cv-bridge` for ROS versions before Noetic.
 Therefore the `NICO-python3.bash` script needs to build it, which requires `catkin build`:

 .. code-block:: bash